MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/basic-web-app.md

 Use a service such as [New Relic][new-relic] or [Application Insights][app-insights] to monitor application performance and behavior under load.
 Be aware of the [data rate limits][app-insights-data-rate] for Application Insights.

-Perform load testing, using a tool such as [Visual Studio Team Services][vsts].
+Perform load testing, using a tool such as [Azure DevOps][azure-devops] or [Visual Studio Team Foundation Server][tfs].
 For a general overview of performance analysis in cloud applications, see [Performance Analysis Primer][perf-analysis].

 Tips for troubleshooting your application: